 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
-When possible, surgical removal of the tumor should be performed after chemotherapy, called neoadjuvant chemotherapy.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+When possible, surgical removal of the tumor should happen after chemotherapy.
 Surgery may also be needed to remove any remaining cancer cells after chemotherapy or radiation therapy.
 An orthopedic oncologist is usually the doctor who will perform the surgery.
-Learn more about cancer surgery.
+Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other high-energy particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 For Ewing sarcoma, radiation therapy is used when surgery is not possible or did not remove all of the tumor cells, as well as when chemotherapy was not effective.